adumont/adumont.github.io/calculators.md

 {% include slider.html selector="slider_hp12c" %}

 This HP-12c, with gold-colored plate, characteristic of the original models, was manufactured in October 1983 in Brazil.
 I acquired it in December 2021.
+I then acquired the book in April 2022.

 ## HP 48g+

 ![](../assets/img/hp48g+/front.jpeg)

 This HP48g+ was manufactured in Indonesia in May 2001.
 It has a black LCD screen.
-I acquired it in May 22.
+I acquired it in May 22, with the 3 books.

 ## HP 48g

 ![](../assets/img/hp48g.jpg)

 It was manufactured in Singapore in February 1995.
-I acquired it in May 22.
+I acquired it in April 22.
+I also have the "user guide" book.

 ## HP 32s II